Google Invests In AI Start-Up Anthropic, Rival To ChatGPT

 Frequently Asked Questions (FAQs)

-Answer: Google invested around USD 400 million (MYR 1720 million) in Anthropic.
+Answer: Google invested around USD 400 million (SGD 530 million) in Anthropic.

 Answer: The founders of Anthropic are Dario Amodei and Daniela Amodei.